AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 ![Executive overview](outputs/figures/exhibit_a_hero_banner.png)

-> Every figure is produced from a **simulated** dataset built for this project, with a known true answer.
+> Built on **simulated** data for this project, with a known true answer.
 No confidential data, code or identifiers appear anywhere in this repo.

 ---